 Assignments published in the Scheduling page are also visible to users in the Calendar page and any change to the published assignment will be reflected in the Calendar page, as well.

 Who can see what #

-- Owner and Admin – create, edit, and publish schedule and calendar
+- Owner, Admin and Project manager – create, edit, and publish schedule and calendar

 - Team manager – see published schedule and calendar for their members